Horanet/payment_lyra/README.md

 Lyra Collect best plugin for Odoo
 ===================================================

-This Lyra Collect plugin is for Odoo > v 10 - 14
+This Lyra Collect plugin is for Odoo v11

 ## Install addon: